demian054/FreezerCatalogAPI/README.md

  ### AuthControllerTest

 	+ testAuthPersonSuccess				-> Test if the validation of the credentials its correct
 	+ testAuthPersonBadCredentials			-> Test if the validation of the credentials its correct, no credential
 	+ testAuthPersonInvalidCredentials		-> Test if the validation of the credentials its correct, invalid credential

  ### FoodControllerTest

 	+ testGetAllFoodsSuccess			-> List and count all elements of foods
 	+ testAddFoodSuccess				-> Add a new Food
 	+ testAddFoodAccess				-> Check the Admin role access to add a new Food
 	+ testGetFoodByIdSuccess			-> Get one Food element by id
 	+ testUpdateFoodSuccess				-> Upadte a Food element and check updated correct
 	+ testDeleteFoodByIdSuccess			-> Delete a Food element and check deleted correct
 	+ testSearchByNameFoodSuccess			-> Get one Food element by name
 	+ testSearchByTypeFoodSuccess			-> Get one Food element by Food Type
 	+ testSearchByDateAddedSuccess			-> Get one Food element by Date of create

  ### PersonControllerTest

 	+ testPersonRegisterSuccess			-> Check if an User can register success
 	+ testGetAllPersonsSuccess			-> List and count all elements of Person
 	+ testGetPersonByIdSuccess			-> Get one Person element by id
 	+ testGetPersonByIdFail				-> Fail Get one Person element by wrong id

-## Call Services
+ ## Call GetAll Services

- ### GetAll

 	Return a list of all the objects Food in the table.
 	Method 	: 				Get